emberjs/rfcs/new-build-query-adapter-api.md

 # How We Teach This

-The `buildQuery()` hook was written in a way that leaves the original `sortQueryParams()` untouched, so in the end a developer that needs to update their code should only need to worry about replacing `this.sortQueryParams()` with `this.buildQuery()` within their `query()` and `queryRecord()` methods.
+The `buildQuery()` hook was written in a way that leaves the original `sortQueryParams()` untouched, so in the end, a developer that needs to update their code should only need to worry about replacing `this.sortQueryParams()` with `this.buildQuery()` within their `query()` and `queryRecord()` methods.

-`transformParamKey()` does nothing but return the key by default, so only an API documentation should be needed to describe it's use.
+`transformParamKey()` does nothing but return the key by default, so only an API documentation should be sufficient to describe it's use.

 # Drawbacks

 One of drawbacks of this approach is that params must be sorted before the keys can be transformed.
-Once the keys are transformed it becomes trickier to reconstruct the final param hash from the original.
-This is another reason why I preserved the original `sortQueryParams()` method.. as it returns a new hash that we can further manipulate.
+Once the keys are transformed, it becomes trickier to reconstruct the final param hash from the original hash.
+This is another reason why I preserved the original `sortQueryParams()` method.. as it returns a new hash that we can further manipulate without any loss of detail.

 This of course means that the new "sorted" hash needs to again be deconstructed into keys and reduced finally into a finished hash.. this may not be the most efficient